georgesittas/remote-file-transfer/README.md

 - The client knows the server's file system hierarchy.
 - The server doesn't contain any empty directory.
 - The server will be running 24/7, so it can only be terminated forcefully (CTRL-C or kill).

+## To Do

+- Abstract away code that does byte-level manipulation (masks etc), because it's visual noise.